Focke-Wulf Volksjäger

-The Focke-Wulf Volksjäger, meaning "People's Fighter" in German, was a German emergency fighter project for the Luftwaffe.
-It was designed by Focke-Wulf industries towards the end of World War II as part of the defense effort against the devastating Allied bombing raids.
+The Focke-Wulf Volksjäger (German: "people's fighter"), was a German emergency fighter project for the Luftwaffe.
+It was designed by Focke-Wulf towards the end of World War II as part of the defense effort against the devastating Allied bombing raids.

 History

 In mid 1944 the Nazi Ministry of Aviation launched a Volksjäger program and in the months that followed Focke-Wulf presented two consecutive projects.
 The variants presented were a turbojet and a rocket-powered design, corresponding to project number one and project number two.
 Neither of them was given an RLM aircraft designation.

 Variants

 Volksjäger 1

-The initial Volksjäger competition in the second half of 1944 required the use of the BMW 003 powerplant.
+The initial Volksjäger competition in the second half of 1944 required the use of the BMW 003 jet engine.
 The Focke-Wulf Volksjäger 1, the first model of the Focke-Wulf project, was an innovative-looking single-jet aircraft.
-It was designed to be powered by one BMW 003 A1 turbojet as an actual contract competitor to the He 162A Spatz, the winner of the Volksjäger design competition and the selected Volksjäger aircraft to be mass-produced.
+It was designed to be powered by one BMW 003 A1 turbojet as an actual contract competitor to the Heinkel He 162A Spatz, the winner of the Volksjäger design competition and the selected Volksjäger aircraft to be mass-produced.